 You can see more great sites from this region in our list of best caravan parks in Dorset

-Best site in Somerset, Avon and Wiltshire regional winner
+Best caravan park in Somerset, Avon and Wiltshire regional winner

 OLD OAKS TOURING PARK